PRAGMA FEST!

 Travel is on you as well.
 Here are some options:

-• There is an International Airport Balice in Krakow (code: KRA).
+• There is an International Airport Balice in Krakow (code: KRK).
 In particular, there is a number of low-cost airlines arriving to Krakow.
 From the airport, there is a very convenient train (SKA1) that stops (station Krakow Lobzow) in the vicinity of the department and at the Krakow Main Train Station (Krakow Glowny).
 Alternatively, you can take a public bus or a taxi.

 • Arriving by train is easy from a number of locations (e.g., Prague and Vienna).